QDMarkMan/mox/README.md

    SSE stream all traverse the running API server.
 For production builds configure `VITE_API_BASE_URL` to point at the deployed FastAPI instance.

+## Session files and artifact previews

+The FastAPI server now exposes dedicated endpoints so that user uploads are persisted under the agent's `artifacts_root/uploads/<session_id>` directory (configure the `uploads_subdir` field in `molx_agent/config.py` if you need a different layout).
+Uploaded files are reflected in the agent state so the DataCleaner worker can immediately consume them, and every generated report or `output_files` entry is mirrored back into session metadata for previewing.

+Available endpoints:

+- `POST /api/v1/session/{session_id}/files` — accepts `multipart/form-data` with an
+  `uploaded_file` field and optional `description`, stores the file on disk, and registers it in the session memory.
+- `GET /api/v1/session/{session_id}/files` — lists both user uploads and generated artifacts so the client can present previews or download links.
+- `GET /api/v1/session/{session_id}/files/{file_id}` — streams the binary contents of a tracked file with the correct MIME type for quick HTML/JSON previews.

+The session metadata returned by `/session/{id}/data` and `/session/{id}/files` now carries `uploaded_files`, `artifacts`, and per-turn artifact summaries so the UI can highlight which report belongs to which agent turn.

 ## Makefile usage

 [`Makefile`](https://github.com/xtalpi.com/molx-agent/blob/main/Makefile) contains a lot of functions for faster development.